somacdivad/grinpy/README.md

 * Slater number
 * Sub-*k*-domination number

-In addition to the graph invariants listed above, we have now included some simple checks for structural properties of a graph:
+In addition to the graph invariants listed above, we have included some simple checks for structural properties of a graph:

 * `is_triangle_free`